Drabišna 2

 156 (a) rìpkə kòkəlet d'èt gi fərlìlə vɤ̀nkə sìčkut izlèle

-the fish from whose discarded bones had grown all [this gold] –
+the fish from whose bones she threw out had grown all [this gold] –

 157 (a) s'ètne uts'àknəl tàə jàbəlkə i cvit'àtə gi ubìrə t'à i zèlə